Jayasri Burman: Mediums and themes

-Painted mostly in a monochromatic palette, “Dhārā” at Art Musings Gallery, Mumbai, is an ode to motherhood, nature and the experience of being a woman.
-It featured a poetry reading by cultural theorist and poet Ranjit Hoskote.

-2021River of Faith, Art Exposure, Bikaner House, New Delhi
+2021, River of Faith, Art Exposure, Bikaner House, New Delhi

 Strongly influenced by spiritual beliefs and sacred texts, Burman expresses her creativity with poetic lyricism that is part fairytale and part organic.
-The Ganga river has had an indelible impact on her and she has painted the river in myriad forms with allegorical elements like swan, flowers, vines, fish and more.
+The Ganga river has had an indelible impact on her and she has painted the river in myriad forms with allegorical elements like swans, flowers, vines, fish and more.
 The recent devastation and destruction of the waters of the river as an aftermath of the pandemic greatly stirred her and ultimately culminated in River of Faith.

 The genesis of being in this exhibition must begin with the 4 sculptures that traverse generations of legends stories and mythical renderings.